 Candidates must certify that they:

-- have not undertaken studies lasting one year or more in a developed country;
+- Not have studied or worked for one (academic) year or more in a high-income country

 Candidates must also have been offered a place at the University of Birmingham on one of the following postgraduate programmes:

 MSc Respiratory Medicine